 - Improve on your handshake if it’s weak.
 It should be firm, yes, but not like you’re going to break the other person’s hand.
 Like with eye contact, keeping a handshake going for too long can be awkward.

 - Watch the positioning of your legs and arms.
 Your legs should not be crossed, either at the ankle or at the knees.
-Ankle crossing conveys lack of trust while knee crossing can come off as aggressive.
+Ankle crossing conveys a lack of trust while knee crossing can come off as aggressive.
 Keeping your hands in your lap is a sign of shyness while putting them behind your head can again make you come across as aggressive or bored.

 - Keep working on your posture if you need to.
 Being able to stand and sit straight is not only good for your health, but it also makes you look confident.